Here’s how to protect your pet from the dangers of obesity and help it maintain a healthy weight.

 - When you can easily feel but not see the ribs and backbone

-- When it has a clearly visible waist as seen from above and from the side
+- They has a clearly visible waist as seen from above and from the side

 What causes obesity in dogs and cats?

-- Some diseases, such as arthritis, can reduce mobility and activity and so lead to weight gain.
+- Some metabolic diseases, such as thyroid disease, can contribute to unintentional weight changes

 Managing and preventing obesity for your pet

 Before you begin restricting your pet’s food consumption, visit your vet to get an accurate evaluation of their condition.
 Weight loss must take place gradually, since sudden weight loss can cause serious health issues.
-Therefore, any weight-loss program should be carried out under professional supervision.
+Therefore, any weight-loss program should be carried out under professional supervision and integrated with an exercise management plan.
+Any existing or underlying medical issues affecting your pet should also be taken into account.

 It is especially important to prevent weight problems in growing puppies and kittens.
 If a young animal experiences weight issues, they are more likely to have an unhealthy bodyweight in adulthood.